Qahtaniyah bombings

-The Qahtaniyah bombings occurred on August 14, 2007, when four coordinated suicide car bomb attacks detonated in the Yazidi towns of Til Ezer (al-Qahtaniyah) and Siba Sheikh Khidir (al-Jazirah), in northern Iraq.
+The Qahtaniyah bombings occurred on 14 August 2007, when four coordinated suicide car bomb attacks detonated in the Yazidi towns of Til Ezer (al-Qahtaniyah) and Siba Sheikh Khidir (al-Jazirah), in northern Iraq.

 796 people were killed and at least 1,500 others were wounded, making it the Iraq War's deadliest car bomb attack.
-It is also the fourth deadliest act of terrorism in world history, after the September 11 attacks in the United States, the Camp Speicher massacre, also in Iraq, and the October 7th attack in Israel.
-No group claimed responsibility for the attacks.

 Tensions and background

 For several months leading up to the attack, tensions had been building up in the area, particularly between Yazidis and Sunni Muslims (both Arabs and Kurds).
 Some Yazidis living in the area received threatening letters calling them "infidels".
 Leaflets were also distributed denouncing Yazidis as "anti-Islamic" and warning them that an attack was imminent.

 The attack was possibly connected with the murder of Du'a Khalil Aswad, a 17-year-old Yazidi girl, who was stoned to death by fellow Yazidis four months earlier.
 Aswad was believed to have wanted to convert in order to marry a Sunni.
 Two weeks later, after a video of the stoning appeared on the Internet, Sunni gunmen stopped minibuses filled with Yazidis; 23 Yazidi men were forced from a bus and shot dead.

 The Sinjar area, which has a mixed population of Yazidis, Kurds, Assyrians, Turkmen and Arabs, was scheduled to vote in a plebiscite on accession to the Kurdistan Region in December 2007.
 This caused hostility among the neighbouring Arab communities.
 A force of 600 Kurdish Peshmerga was subsequently deployed in the area, and ditches were dug around Yazidi villages to prevent further attacks.